 - Mood Whiplash: Nobody else does it quite like she does...
 You'll frequently find several swinging moods in the same scene, let alone the same chapter, yet she makes it all work.
 She often includes the use of Super-Deformed or otherwise Art Shifted caricatures for emphasis: it's a trademark.
 And, beware all ye the Bishie Sparkle and Wingding Eyes: the uses are many and various... and, not all of them are uniquely humorous.

-- The Remake: Made her own rendition of The Heroic Legend of Arslan that has recently gotten an anime adaptation.
+- The Remake: Made her own rendition of The Heroic Legend of Arslan, which began in 2013 and had an anime adaptation in 2015.

 - Shōnen: Most of her works are this, though they have more mature themes and are Bloodier and Gorier than most.

 - Shown Their Work: Fullmetal Alchemist shows that she did a lot of research on both alchemy (famous alchemists, theoretical alchemic laws, uses for Philosopher's Stone) and chemistry (human composition, conservation of matter).
 Any breaks from them seem to be either Rule of Cool, Rule of Funny, or the alchemists in question knowing what they're doing (more so than can be shown with just a few images and some relatively small speech bubbles).